 Paresis of the femoral nerve, which is mostly reversible, can be caused by direct lesions in the inguinal region as well as by blunt trauma or severe compressions from outside.
-Lesions caused by sudden, uncontrolled hyperextension of the hip joint in an accident and strain-paralysis of the femoral nerve caused by sportive activity are rare cases.
+Lesions caused by sudden, uncontrolled hyperextension of the hip joint in an accident and strain or paralysis of the femoral nerve caused by sporting activity are rare cases.

 Damages of the femoral nerve in connection with abdominal rectopexy can also result from retrocecal (behind the colon) operations of the appendix or kidney transplants.
 Furthermore, femoral paresis that does not always recede can be observed after implanting a total prosthesis of the hip joint.
 In the case of interventions in vascular surgery, lesions of the aorta abdominalis and the iliac vessels caused by ischemia are also possible.

 The femoral nerve is a preferred body region for blood clotting disorders.
 Hematoma can form and show in the groin due to bleedings into the fascia.
-In such cases, the nerve stem at the inguinal ligament is particularly sensible to pressure pain.
+In such cases, the nerve stem at the inguinal ligament is particularly sensitive to pressure pain.
 The disappearance of the psoas edge on the paretic side caused by the hematoma can be a hint to the cause of the paralysis.
-In many cases the hematoma recede by themselves and there is no necessity for a surgery.
+In many cases, the hematoma recedes on its own and there is no need for surgery.

 Symptoms and Clinical Signs